 - In a mixing bowl, whisk together the flour, sugar, baking powder and salt.
 Add in the shredded butter and cream cheese.
 Cut in with a pastry cutter or forks until mixture becomes crumbly and gravel-like.

 - In a separate bowl, combine the cream, egg and vanilla.
 Mix together with a whisk or fork and pour into flour mixture.
 Gently mix together just until all ingredients are incorporated.
-Gently fold in the blueberries until just combined.
+Gently fold in the blueberries, lemon juice and lemon zest until just combined.
 Do your best to not overwork the dough.

 - Transfer the dough to a lightly floured surface.
 (Flour your hands to keep the dough from sticking.)
 Shape into a ball, then press into a disk about 1" in thickness.
 Cut the disk into 8 slices.
 A sharp knife or pizza cutter works well.